avacariu/dotfiles/README.md

         git clone --recursive

-* If you forgot the --recursive
+* If you forgot the --recursive (or if you just did a git pull and got new submodules, but need to update them)

         git submodule update --init